 The Full Lace wig doesn’t stop amongst the Jewish women.
 You can also find a full lace wig on the set of Hollywood’s latest Blockbuster movie or TV set.
-Often times with character development, the hair is created based on how the writer sees the character in real life.
-This style may be a specific color, length, density or shape.
+Often with character development, the hair is created based on how the writer sees the character in real life.
+This style may be a specific color, length, density, or shape.
 Instead of stressing the actor’s or actresses’ own, natural hair, he or she would apply a wig in hair and makeup.

 Wigs and weaves can be very fun, but there is an ugly truth.
 All bundles are not the same.
 Simply put, while there are many reputable companies like, Her Mood Extensions & Wigs(www.hermood.co), that offer quality hair extensions, there are just as many companies that provide cheap hair at even lower prices.
 This type of hair extension is referred to as “Virgin Hair,” and there isn’t a thing Virgin about it.
 Virgin hair would be completely chemical-free with no manipulation.
 How can they provide the “hair” at such low prices?
 These types of extensions come from what is called “Fallen Hair.”
 This hair can be swept up from the floor, animal hair, or mixed with synthetic fibers to appear full.
 It is gathered and sorted, dipped in toxic chemicals, such as silicon, and molded into different textures.
 This is a common practice in hair that comes from China.
 Often “Virgin hair” has a corn-chip like smell; it is because of the chemicals used.
 It’s effortless to receive a bad batch of hair, because there is not once the source of the donation, and the chemicals cannot last forever.
 Although all hair is dead once it grows out of the scalp, with proper products, it can last us and grows for years!
 That is... if it's real human hair.